Cold or flu?

 So, at the moment, decisions are still mainly made based on symptoms – sometimes the decision is right; sometimes, it is wrong.

 Apart from the scientific reasons for knowing what sort of infection you have, there is one practical purpose for knowing the difference between a cold and the flu.
-If you are really suffering from flu, you will want to know if the infection is likely to keep you at home for a few days so that you can tell those at work and re-arrange the dairy.
+If you are really suffering from flu, you will want to know if the infection is likely to keep you at home for a few days so that you can tell those at work and re-arrange the diary.

 Why it does NOT matter